FelS13/SmartWarehouse/README.md

 # SmartWarehouse

-This is an IoT Platform done as accademic project for the Programming for IoT Applications course of the ICT4SS Master Course at Politecnico di Torino.
+This is an IoT Platform done as accademic project for the Programming for IoT Applications course of the ICT for Smart Societies Master Course in Politecnico di Torino.